 There is a lot we can do to modify the expression of our genes.
 You could have a genetically impaired pathway that leaves you predisposed to eczema, but there are ways we can 'switch on' our good genes and 'switch off' the function of our bad genes that are contributing to the condition.

 For some eczema patients, histamine intolerance or excess histamine is a major factor in the perpetuation of their symptoms.

-Histamine is a normal immune inflammatory response to something like an allergy or it can be a response to a chronic infection or dysfunctional digestive system.
+Histamine is a normal immune-inflammatory response to something like an allergy or it can be a response to chronic infection or dysfunctional digestive system.

 If histamine reaches critically high levels, skin reactions (as well as digestive issues) can occur.
 In certain cases, understanding your specific genetic variants for metabolizing histamine can be key in devising the therapies useful to you.

 Our approach will be tailored to your genetic data, health status, and any other conditions you may have.

 HOW CAN FUNCTIONAL MEDICINE HELP ECZEMA?

 Our first patient appointment is one hour long, this is to ensure that you have enough time to go over all of your symptoms, family history, patient history, and any previous testing.